stack72/scottmuc.github.com/source/_posts/2012-01-15-migrated-to-octopress.markdown

 get this live and sort out issues right away before everything is migrated.
 Also, it's a way to motivate me to get everything into the new blog ASAP.
 4. Added a custom [404](http://scottmuc.com/non-existent-page/) to guide those who want to see non-migrated content to the old blog.
+5. Added "scottmuc.com" to my CNAME file.
+I followed the instructions [here](https://github.com/blog/315-cname-support-for-github-pages).
+Note that this is enabled for non-paying users now!
+I use [gandi.net](http://gandi.net/) for my DNS and updating the A record and CNAME (for www) was a snap.

 ### Other Stuff